15 Best Live Streaming Encoder Software + Hardware Solutions

 Pricing:

-vMix’s HD streaming encoder is available for Windows computers only, and it comes in five different lifetime license editions.
+vMix is available for Windows computers only, and it comes in five different editions.
 Each purchase never expires, and all editions include free updates for a year.
 The versions are:

-• Pro: $1200; supports 1,000 inputs, includes all 4K features and two records, plus up to eight callers, up to four cameras for instant replay, and four SRT outputs
+• Pro: $1200, which also supports 1,000 inputs, includes all 4K features and 2 records, plus up to 8 callers, up to 4 cameras for instant replay, and 4 SRT outputs

-The following is a subscription license that’s charged monthly:
+The following is a subscription license that includes, and is charged every month:

-vMix also offers a 60-day free trial and has all the features of vMix Pro including the ability to use resolutions greater than HD such as 4K, particularly to ensure vMix supports your computer hardware works with it before purchasing.
-It’s a great perk, as most encoding software offers only up to a 30-day free trial.
+vMix also offers a 60-day free trial and has all the features of vMix Pro, including the ability to use resolutions greater than HD such as 4K, mainly to ensure vMix supports your computer hardware and work with it before purchasing.
+It is a great perk, as most encoding software offers only up to a 30-day free trial.

 5. LiveU Solo